philipmw/eth-staking-on-aws/README.md

 The execution client is optionally self-hosted, though I have not set it up yet, so the stack is bare.
+But my guess for its cost is about $100/month.

 I am trying to use [Chainstack](https://chainstack.com) instead.